Cornell-MAE-UG/fa25-portfolio-TJBosh/_projects/ENGRD2210 Engine.md

 To do this, we will analyze Cornell's vehicle’s motion and fuel consumption during the 4-hour Baja SAE Endurance race.
 Looking at lap times, track length, and fuel consumption during the last Endurance Race, we find that the vehicle started the race with a full fuel tank and stopped to refuel after.

-To find work, we calculate it as
+To find work, we calculate it as:

 {% raw %}
 $$